cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

-## Example IV
+## Example IV: Using Windows server with a Cloudify agent

-This example will show how to use a Windows server with a Cloudify agent on it.
+This example demonstrates how to use a Windows server on which a Cloudify agent is deployed.

 {{% gsCloak "Example IV" %}}
-The following is an excerpt from the blueprint's `blueprint`.`node_templates` section:
+Following is an excerpt from the blueprint's `blueprint`.`node_templates` section:

 {{< gsHighlight  yaml  >}}
 my_keypair: